Record

 Group 3 (later ‘Africa’) comprised Africa, Palestine and New Zealand and was put in the charge of Edward Hutchinson.

-Ceylon [now Sri Lanka] was transferred to the India (West Asia) Group in 1913; over time, the same Group took charge of work in Egypt and, from 1948, work in Palestine.
+'Ceylon [Sri Lanka] mission' was transferred to the India (West Asia) Group in 1913; over time, the same Group took charge of work in Egypt and, from 1948, work of the Palestine mission.
 Basically, however, the groups remained unaltered until 1957.

-In 1951, work in mainland China was closed and in 1957 CMS amalgamated with the Church of England Zenana Missionary Society (which worked mainly in India and Sri Lanka [then 'Ceylon']).
+In 1951, work in mainland China was closed and in 1957 CMS amalgamated with the Church of England Zenana Missionary Society (which worked mainly in India and Sri Lanka (then 'Ceylon').
 As a result, the workload of the East and West Asia Secretaries was so uneven that it was decided to merge the two committees.
 From September 1957, there was one Asia Committee served by a Secretary for Asia and Egypt.

 Overseas Division 1957-1980:

 The two committees, Africa and Asia, which were responsible for the administration of the overseas work of the Society from September 1957, continued to be so until 1973.
-In 1969, a working group to examine the committee structure of CMS was set up; its proposals for re-organization were approved by General Committee and brought into effect in September 1972.
+In 1969, a working group to examine the committee structure of CMS was set up; its proposals for re-organisation were approved by General Committee and brought into effect in September 1972.
 Under the re-organization a new ‘Mission Operations Committee’ was charged with the overall direction of the Society's work overseas.

 Overseas Division 1980-1983:

 From 1980, the Missions Operation Committee became the ‘Missions Overseas Committee’.
-Between 1981 and 1983, the Society re-organized the entire pattern of committees, changing from a hierarchical to a grid system.
+Between 1981 and 1983, the Society re-organised the entire pattern of committees, changing from a hierarchical to a grid system.
 The Mission Overseas Committee met for the last time in May 1981 and its work was replaced by Regional Groups.

 Secretaries with primary responsibility for the East Asia (Group 1) missions: